AI Automation/Property Management

 Small property management firms should hire agencies that provide full source code and use production-grade APIs.
 Key considerations include the tech stack, data ownership, and a clear maintenance plan without per-call fees.

-The system's complexity depends on your operational specifics.
-A firm with a standard set of emergency protocols and a modern property management platform like AppFolio is a straightforward build.
-A firm with unique rules for commercial vs. residential units or integrations into a custom-built tenant portal requires more discovery and development.
+The complexity of an AI voice agent system depends on your operational specifics.
+A firm with a standard set of emergency protocols and a modern property management platform like AppFolio presents a more straightforward implementation path.
+A firm with unique rules for commercial versus residential units or requirements for integrations into a custom-built tenant portal would require more extensive discovery and development work.

 What Problem Does This Solve?